PhilterPaper/Text-KnuthPlass/CONTRIBUTING.md

 You are free to try contributing anything you want, or even to fork the project if you don't like the direction it's taking (that's how PDF::Builder split off from PDF::API2).
 Keeping in touch and coordinating with us ensures that your work won't be wasted.
-If you have something dependent on PDF::Builder functionality, but it doesn't fit our roadmap for core functionality, we may suggest that you release it as a separate package on CPAN (dependent on PDF::Builder), or as a new sub-package under Text::KnuthPlass (e.g., in the manner of PDF::Builder::Ladder under PDF::Builder), under either our ownership or yours.
+If you have something dependent on Text::KnuthPlass functionality, but it doesn't fit our roadmap for core functionality, we may suggest that you release it as a separate package on CPAN (dependent on Text::KnuthPlass), or as a new sub-package under Text::KnuthPlass (e.g., in the manner of PDF::Builder::Ladder under PDF::Builder), under either our ownership or yours.

-Good luck, and best wishes using and helping with PDF::Builder!
+Good luck, and best wishes using and helping with Text::KnuthPlass!

 December, 2022